Hanuman Jayanti: Worship

-Maharashtra

 In Maharashtra, Hanuman Jayanti is celebrated on the full moon day (pūrnima) of the Hindu lunar month of Chaitra.
 A special feature of Hanuman Jayanti is that according to some religious almanacs (panchāngs) the birthday of Hanuman falls on the fourteenth day (chaturdashi) in the dark fortnight of the month of Ashvin, while according to others it falls on the full moon day in the bright fortnight of Chaitra.
 On this day in a Hanuman temple, spiritual discourses begin at dawn since Hanuman is believed to have been born during sunrise.
 During the time frame of birth, the spiritual discourse are halted and the offering of food (prasadam) is distributed to everyone.
 Spiritual discourses are organised in most of the Hindu temples of the region on this day.

-Odisha

 In Odisha, Pana Sankranti (April 13/14/15) is believed to be the birthday of Hanuman.
 Devotees visit temples and chant the Hanuman Chalisa throughout the day.
 Reading the Sundara Kanda book of the Ramayana on this day is also said to be a pious exercise.
 The day also marks the beginning of the New Year in the traditional Odia Solar Calendar.
 The festival occurs in the solar Odia calendar (the lunisolar Hindu calendar followed in Odisha) on the first day of the traditional solar month of Meṣa.